scratchaddons-community/sa-userscript/.github/ISSUE_TEMPLATE/blank.md

 ---
-name: "Blank issue"
+name: 'Blank issue'
 about: "Don't see your issue here?
 Open a blank issue."
-title: ""
+title: ''
-labels: "status: needs triage"
+labels: 'status: needs triage'
-assignees: ""
+assignees: ''
 ---

 <!--